bg-write/candyfloss-flask/README.md

 ## Candyfloss Explained in One Minute

 **Candyfloss** is a digital daily newspaper curating the best music news and longform writing.
-Now you don't need Twitter to keep up on the music world.
-Candyfloss's styling is inspired by the print covers of the London Review of Books and has a strict cut-off point to fight against the endless scroll.
+Now you don't need Twitter to keep up with the music world.
+Candyfloss's styling is inspired by the print covers of the London Review of Books and has a strict cut-off point to fight endless scrolling.

-Candyfloss displays the 50 most recent links from several outlets (full list below) and is set to refresh at the top of every hour.
-All you have to do is open Candyfloss, click on the links, and enjoy!
+Candyfloss displays the 50 most recent links from several outlets and refreshes every hour.

+1. Open Candyfloss.
+2. Click a link.
+3. Enjoy!

 ## The Problem

-As a music journalist, I read _a lot_ of media.
-Social media is an easy way to keep track of new content from my favorite writers and outlets on various types of media: websites, newsletters, video channels, and more.
-I'm also trying to spend less time on social media.
-So I thought: is there a way to see all the links I want without the baggage of social media?
+I don't want to rely on social media for music news.
+However, social media is an easy way to keep track of new content from my favorite writers and outlets on various types of media: websites, newsletters, video channels, and more.
+Is there a way to see all these various links without the baggage of social media?

 ## The Solution

-I essentially created my own RSS reader as a simple web app meant to be shared with my colleagues.
+I created a simple RSS reader web app to share with colleagues.

 ## The Goal

-Right now, Candyfloss feels like a complement to Twitter.
-After adding more outlets and making the code's web scraping more flexible and efficient, the goal is to replace Twitter (at least for how you get your music news).
+Candyfloss aims to replace Twitter as your source for music news.
+Additional news outlets and improvements to the code's web scraping are pending.

 ## The Ideal User